 Other potential causes for it could be things that doctors certainly know and understand better than regular folks.
 Things like endogenous opioids and LPA (lysophosphatidic acid) are considered to be behind the itching.

 But no matter what the main cause behind this is, itching is real and sometimes associated with fatty liver.
-We have people on our fatty liver support group reporting it, including various rashes that accompany it.

 The best way to get rid of this NAFLD-related pruritus is to reverse your fatty liver by following a proper diet for it.